 Quality development programs are based on well-defined performance objectives.
-A performance objective is an action-oriented learning objective that focuses on what the learner will be able to do with the learning when they are back on their job.
-One common mistake that training departments make is to build a program, or even an entire curriculum, that fails to link its performance objectives to the company’s objectives.
-This creates a situation in which the learners are developing skills, knowledge, and behaviors that don't align with the things that senior management has determined are important for the future of the organization.
+A performance objective is an action-oriented learning objective that focuses on what learners will be able to do with the learning when they are back on their jobs.
+One common mistake training departments make is building a program, or even an entire curriculum, that fails to link its performance objectives to the company’s objectives.
+This creates a situation in which the learners are developing skills, knowledge, and behaviors that don't align with areas senior management has determined are important for the future of the organization.

 How can a training department build a development program that doesn’t align with organizational objectives?

 While it may seem hard to believe, it’s relatively easy for misalignment to develop between an organization’s objectives and what the training department is delivering.
 This can happen especially if a training department gets stuck in a furious cycle of “flavor-of-the-month” training: each time a new learning solution enters the training market, the company adopts it without considering whether it aligns with the organization’s competencies, needs, culture, and budget.

 In the pharmaceutical industry, "Challenger Selling" is an example of this misstep.
 There is nothing wrong with the Challenger approach to sales, except that it doesn’t fit the culture of every organization, nor is it designed for a market in which a sales representative calls on the same customer repeatedly.
 Challenger works best when applied to a one-time sale.
 Yet organizations signed up one after another to implement it, mostly because it was the fad and Challenger had an effective sales team (probably applying the Challenger model in a one-time sale).